scalawithcats/scala-with-cats/src/raw/applicatives/cartesian.md

 product(Some(123), Some("abc"))
 ```
+</div>

-Thus it appears we can implement `product` in terms of the monad operations.
+It appears we can implement `product` in terms of the monad operations.
 Why bother with the `Cartesian` type class then?
 Using `product` (and in particular the `CartesianBuilder` we'll see in the next section) can be more convenient than writing out the for comprehension.
-We'll also see some types for which we can define `product` but not a monad.
+We'll also see some types for which we can define `product` but not a monad instance.
-</div>

 ### Combining *Lists*